2023-2024 Curriculum Narrative

 Teacher Initiatives Program (Faculty Grants)

-The SSEF offers a grant program to allow teachers to apply for up to $500 through the Teacher Initiatives Program, to try out innovative ideas and different educational approaches in their classrooms.
+The SSEF offers a grant program allowing teachers to apply for up to $500 through the Teacher Initiatives Program, to try out innovative ideas and fresh educational approaches in their classrooms.

 Teacher Training & Enrichment

-SSEF funds are available for teachers to attend training in the following areas: Fundations, Fountas and Pinnell reading and writing, Dual Immersion, and GATE.
+SSEF funds are available for teachers to attend training in the following areas and more: Fundations, Fountas and Pinnell reading and writing, Dual Immersion, and GATE.

-Funds provide classroom materials and supplies in English and Spanish to support the fidelity of program implementation for the dual immersion cohorts in Kindergarten through 3rd grades.
-Additionally, funds will support professional learning for the teachers.
+Funds provide classroom materials and supplies in English and Spanish to support the fidelity of program implementation for dual immersion cohorts in Kindergarten through 5th grade.
+Additionally, these funds support professional learning for the teachers.

-SRS was first awarded IB status in 2006.
+SRS first earned IB status in 2006.
 The IB program encourages students to be active, curious learners, well-rounded individuals, and engaged world citizens.
 This program impacts the whole curriculum at SRS as this instructional philosophy permeates all facets of our instructional programming.
 IB teaches each student essential skills for learning and becoming a productive global citizen.
-SSEF funds pay for inquiry materials for each grade, and for required development and training of teachers and for programming fees and dues.
+SSEF funds pay for inquiry materials for each grade required development and training of teachers, and programming fees and dues.

 Grades: All Grades

-Provides funds for the Principal and Assistant Principals for additional needs not met by APS, such as trophies and medals for the annual student awards.
-Additionally, this fund is used to support initiatives set by the Administrative team, such as the use of Google Classrooms with iPad technology to providing recognition for the teaching team.
+Provides funds for the Principal and Assistant Principals to use for additional needs not met by APS, such as trophies and medals for annual student awards.

 International Travelers Week

 The International Travelers Program is a week-long classroom immersion in the culture, history, and language of a foreign country.
-The program, which is unique to Sarah Smith, is a collaboration among a cadre of dedicated parent volunteers, teachers and administrators and “transports” the school to a new country every year.
+The program, which is unique to Sarah Smith, is a collaboration among a cadre of dedicated parent volunteers, teachers, and administrators and “transports” the school to a new country every year.
+It is consistently noted by Sarah Smith students as one of the most fun and memorable learning experiences each year.